jdhawks2132/jdhawks2132/README.md

 Full-stack Software Engineer at the Texas School Safety Center and a Teaching Assistant for Washington University's Software Engineering Bootcamp.
 I am graduate of the Flatiron School with a background in Arts Education and Arts Management.

+#### Skills:

-Skills: JavaScript / ReactJS / Ruby / Ruby on Rails / NodeJS / Express / Redux / HTML / CSS / SCSS / SQL / MySQL / PostreSQL / MongoDB / Firebase
+JavaScript / ReactJS / Ruby / Ruby on Rails / NodeJS / Express / Redux / HTML / CSS / SCSS / SQL / MySQL / PostreSQL / MongoDB / Firebase

 [Portfolio Site](https://jdhawks2132.github.io/hawksdev)

-- 🔭 I’m currently creating internal and externam apps for TxSSC
+- 🔭 I’m currently creating internal and external apps for TxSSC
-- 🌱 Learning more about MERN Stack
 - 🌱 I’m currently learning about Rails 7 and Svelte/SvelteKit 😍
 - 💬 Ask me about anything!
 I am an open book!
 - 😄 Pronouns: He / Him